Gauge Symmetries, Contact Reduction, and Singular Field Theories: Abstract

 \section{Abstract}

-The reduction of dynamical systems which are invariant under changes of global scale is well-understood, for classical theories of particles, and fields.
-The excision of the superfluous degree of freedom describing such a scale leads to a dynamically-equivalent theory, which is frictional in nature.
+The symmetry reduction of dynamical systems that are invariant under changes of global scale is well-understood for classical theories of particles, and fields.
+The excision of the superfluous degree of freedom generating such rescalings leads to a dynamically-equivalent theory, which is frictional in nature.
 In this article, we extend the formalism to physical models, of both particles and fields, described by singular Lagrangians.
-Our treatment of classical field theory is based on the manifestly covariant De-Donder Weyl formalism, in which the Lagrangian density is introduced as a bundle morphism on the pre-multisymplectic velocity phase space $J^1E$.
+In order to work with a finite-dimensional (velocity) phase space, our construction requires that we treat classical field theories within the De-Donder Weyl formalism, in which a multisymplectic structure is introduced on the first jets of the bundle of fields.
 The results obtained are subsequently applied to a number of physically-motivated examples, as well as a discussion presented on the implications of our work for classical General Relativity.